utiscc/DotPathsFileSpec/README.md

 This is a proposal for using the `.paths` file extension for particular file content, sharable between a wide range of programs that process a bunch of files (and folders etc.).

-This document is currently WIP.
+This document is currently a WIP.

 ## Semantics (Protocol)